tmarktaylor/monotable/README.rst

 - You can substitute any text you want for 'yes,no' for example 'on,off'.
 - You can also write and plug in an unlimited number of custom format function directives.
-- monotable format function directives are implemented in the file plugin.py.
+- monotable's format function directives are implemented in the file plugin.py.

 Column oriented input with vertical rule column